sigurdsvela/wp-require/README.md

 # WP Require

 ## What is wp-require
 WP require is a plugin for WordPress developers.
 It allows you to set a wp-require.json or wp-require.yaml file in your theme or plugin where you can specify which php version your require, what version of WordPress you require, and what other plugins are required.

-When you spesify plugins that are required, it will also make sure that these plugins are loaded before yours is.
-But, however, because of the way plugins are writte, it's hard to try to handle circular referencing.
-So at version 1.0, it will not.
+What does it do with this infomration? well, glad you asked.
+It will make sure that, at any time, if a plugin or theme will not be able to run.
+It is deactivated with a notice to avoid wordpresses white screen of death.

-It will also gracefully fail you plugin if some of the plugins requirements are not met, with a message to the user that says excacly what went wrong.
+It will also try to order the loading of plugins to make sure that requirements are loaded before the plugin requiring them is loaded.

-## The wp-require file
+## The wp-require.json file
-The wp-require file can be written in either JSON or YAML, your choice.
-The structure is exacly the same for both languages, so I'll use JSON here.
+The wp-require file is written in either JSON.

 Here is a sample file.
 ```javascript